celery/kombu/docs/userguide/serialization.rst

     smaller messages when sending binary files, and a slight speedup over `JSON` processing.

+    By default Kombu uses pickle protocol 2, but this can be changed using the :envvar:`PICKLE_PROTOCOL` environment variable or by changing the global :data:`kombu.serialization.pickle_protocol` flag.

 `yaml` -- YAML has many of the same characteristics as `json`,
     except that it natively supports more data types (including dates, recursive references, etc.)